 There may be more than one legal basis for us processing your data depending on the specific particular purpose for which we are doing so.
 Please contact us at firstname.lastname@example.org if you need details about the specific legal basis upon which we are relying to process your personal data where more than one ground is set out in this table.

 Knights strives to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms:

-- we will get your express opt-in consent before we share your personal data with any company outside the Knights Group for marketing purposes
+we will get your express opt-in consent before we share your personal data with any company outside the Knights Group for marketing purposes; and

 Change of purpose